Cydalima perspectalis

+Description/Defining Features

-Eggs are 1 mm in diameter, located under green unattacked leaves.
+Eggs are 1 mm in diameter, pale yellow, and placed under green leaves without herbivory present.
 First larvae just coming out from the egg are about 1–2 mm long.
 Larvae development brings them in four weeks to about 35–40 mm at maximum.
 There is some shrinkage at the beginning of the nymphosis, pupae are 25–30 mm long, first green with browning longitudinal lines, then more and more brownish.
 The wingspan of the adult form is 40–45 mm.
 Two variants are observed, the most common one is mostly white while the other is most entirely light brown.
+With one of the variants, the light brown with the white streaked wings has not been reported in North America as of yet.